Oedogonium: Interior

 The protoplasm of Oedogonium is contained by a plasma membrane, and consists of a single nucleus, reticulate chloroplasts, cytoplasm and a central vacuole.
 Cell sap (contained by the central vacuole) is made up of inorganic compounds, excretions and secretions.
 Between the innermost cell wall and the central vacuole is a thin layer known as the protoplast.
-The single nucleus is large and oval shaped and sits in the centre of the cell – usually along the membrane and internal to the chloroplast.
+The single nucleus is large, oval shaped, and sits in the centre of the cell, usually touching the membrane and internal to the chloroplast.
 This large nucleus contains 1-2 nucleoli and elongated chromosomes.
 The reticulate, parietal chloroplast extends over the whole interior of the cell, enveloping the protoplast.
 Whether these networked strands are narrow or broad varies between species, but with most species these reticula are parallel to the long axis of the cell.
 At the strand junctions are pyrenoids, covered in starch plates.

-Cells of Oedogonium also contain very typical Golgi bodies, mitochondria, and endoplasmic reticulum.
+Cells of Oedogonium also contain Golgi bodies, mitochondria, and endoplasmic reticulum.

-Habitat and Ecology
+Habitat and ecology

 Oedogonium resides in freshwater ecosystems and prefers stagnant waters, such as small ponds, pools, roadside ditches, marshes, lakes, and reservoirs.
-It grows over a large pH range (7.3-9.6) and presents a wide tolerance to variation in nutrient type and amount in water.
-Cells exist either fastened to substrate at the bottom of the water system or free-floating within.
-When free-floating they form polyalgal patches (mats) on the water's surface to establish a relatively static habitat.
-Mats are created by interweaving multiple different algal filaments that are suspended in a gelatinous matrix.
+It grows over a large pH range (7.3-9.6) and displays a wide tolerance to variation in nutrient type and amount in water.
+Cells are either fastened to substrate at the bottom of the water system, or free-floating within.
+When free-floating they form polyalgal patches (mats) on the water's surface to establish a relatively static habitat, created by interweaving multiple different algal filaments suspended in a gelatinous matrix.
 This matrix is a result of secretions by free floating thalli.

-Benthic cells are most often juvenile filaments and once matured they tend to let go, float to the top and form the mats.
-Oedogonium filaments typically appear during the warmer months, appearing at the end of June (north of the equator), and throughout July and August are found prevalent in polyalgal mats.
+Oedogonium filaments typically appear during the warmer months, appearing at the end of June (northern hemisphere), and throughout July and August are found prevalent in polyalgal mats.
 Mats formed by Oedogonium are multi-species, associated with Spirogyra, Rhizoclonium, and Cladophora.
-Together these species use holdfast cells to grip one another in order to photosynthesize.
-These mats/patches are also known as algal blooms.
+Together these species use holdfast cells to grip one another in order to photosynthesize, forming an algal bloom.